KayosMaker/ParametricUniversalBuckConverterAndSmallElectronicsCase/README.md

 This file has a lot of work to go to be where I want it.
 For now it works and is easy to fit to any little board.

 #### Credit
-Thanks to the original author of the basic enclosure, available at: https://www.thingiverse.com/thing:1625233 All modifications from the original were done by me, Kayos Maker.
+Thanks to gtcdma, the original author of the basic enclosure, available at: https://www.thingiverse.com/thing:1625233 All modifications from the original were done by me, Kayos Maker.